amken3d/KliPiNP/README.md

  ` sudo socat TCP-LISTEN:5000,reuseaddr,fork OPEN:/dev/pts/0,append`
 - If you get any errors, try using `sudo apt install socat` before you run the command
 - keep the terminal window open once you hit enter.
 This will keep the socket alive between Klipper and OpenPNP
+- The config files along with all the macros are uploaded to this repo.
+- The "HOME_ALL" macro has SET_KINEMATIC_POSITION A=0 and SET_KINEMATIC_POSITION B=0 because A & B axes are not "homed" axis.
+This resets the position at homing for those two axes.
+Also make sure to set "Force_Move" in the printer.cfg to enable it

+### OpenPNP Configuration
+- Setup is fairtly similar to other firmwares such as Marlin
+- Klipper does not support all the G and M codes of Marlin, but there are equivalent commands that can be used.
+- I have macros defined in Klipper for LED, Pumps and Sensor actuator turn on and off.
+In OpenPNP, you just have to use that macro instad of any G code based command.
+Example below
+`  [gcode_macro BOTTOM_LED_OFF]
+gcode:
+    SET_LED LED=bot_led RED=0 GREEN=0 BLUE=0 `
+- So in the Actuator Regex, You would simply use BOTTOM_LED_OFF to define the turn off command
+- Most of the OpenPNP solutions presented worked fine.
+Such as the G92 for Global Position Capture etc.
+- For the Move command regex, OpenPNP suggested regex which includes the  M204 command before the G1 command did not work.
+Easy fix was to remove everything before "G1" and save it.
+That will work like a charm
+- Use the most simple motion planning system "Toolhead path" for now.
+- Since we are not able to send Klipper M204 commands through OpenPNP, we are limited to this simple motion planning.
+If and when we figure out a way to sned the M204 command, higher order motion planning systems can be activated.
+- #TODO post the machine.xml from OpenPNP

 ## Usage
 Explain how to use the system once it's configured.